The end result... lots of fun, some hard work and all for just $200

 Cutting off the stringers – 2

 I started by cutting off the outside stringers (the 2×4’s) with a skill saw.
-Trying to remove the spiral nails without damaging the wood was impossible.
-You’ll want to set your depth at a fraction more than the 3/4 inch board.
+Trying to remove the spiral nails without damaging the wood was impossible.Ā You’ll want to set your depth at a fraction more than the 3/4 inch board.
+This is an important step to make your pallet playhouse safe for everyone.

 Image Notes